Free Fast Shipping On All Orders

 And don't forget: Heat rises, so the top shelf behind your bathroom mirror just might be the worst spot.

-STORAGE MISTAKE #4: WINDOW
+STORAGE MISTAKE #4: KEEPING SUNSCREEN NEAR A WINDOW

 If you store your sunscreen next to a window it can force the sunscreen to absorb UV rays between uses, weakening its potency and not protect you as well when it is applied to your body.